Log in

 Has a lot more home loan options than a homebuyer with a 619 or below credit score.

-A score of 619 or below doesn't mean it's not possible to get a home loan.
+A score of 619 or below doesn't mean it's not possible to get a loan to buy a home.

 It just means there's less home loan options available.

-Wanting the responsibility of being a homeowner and having many home loan options are two big parts of the homebuying decision.
+Wanting the responsibility of becoming a homeowner and having many home loan options are two big parts of the homebuying decision.

 2. Determining Your Budget